ModellingWebLab/WLDocs/infrastructure-cardiac.md

   - Simulations are run in CVODE, using Cython to interface with it.
 - Executes the protocol

-**Concepts that need explaining:**

-- Expressions/statements/values
-- Protocol
-- Environment
-- Ranges (why are these in `fc.simulations` rather than `fc.language` ?)
+For more information, see [https://chaste.cs.ox.ac.uk/trac/wiki/FunctionalCuration/ProtocolSyntax].

 ## Web Lab without FC?

 At the start of the project, we discussed allowing arbitrary Python scripts, running in some kind of sandbox.
-**We should probably still look into this**, as users will want to implement their own pre- and post-processing methods, which at the moment is very hard and basically requires Jonathan to do it?
+We should probably still look into this, as users will want to implement their own pre- and post-processing methods, at least.

+Update: Jonathan says
+> This was not so much 'without FC' but extending FC to allow Python for post-processing etc not just the domain-specific language.

 ## Fitting